Links may lead to content or sites outside of this page.

 He might be attractive, but his actions are not always pretty.
 Let’s just leave it at that.

 In real life, rapists often get away with their crimes because they come across as sympathetic or likable.
 Abusive people often keep their victims under control because they are able to appear to be “nice”.
-Ugly Alex is simply a case of art imitating life.
+These characters are simply a case of art imitating life.

 No. His real name is Lech and he is nicknamed after a forest demon known as a leshy that loves to tickle people to death.